 A study of the Genesis Flood account and related questions.
 From the March 2010 Creation Answers Newsletter

 In God’s Flood, Part 1 we looked at why the Flood took place, that Christians need to know more about the Flood, and how we know from Scripture that the Flood was truly global in scale.
 In this installment we will consider more about Noah, his sons, and life on the Ark during the Flood.
 Some of my thoughts on Noah and his sons to follow here are not certain.
 There may be other possibilities on some details.
-But this is my attempt to put puzzle pieces together regarding Noah and his sons.
+But this is my attempt to put puzzle pieces together regarding Noah's life and his sons.
 I think this will suggest some possibilities that are not often considered.
 The important thing is that building the Ark, and living in the Ark for a year, were possible.
 Noah and his family really lived this.
 Genesis 6-9 is not a mythological story, but a narrative of a real family living through a world-wide catastrophe.

 Regarding Noah and his Family

 II Peter 2:5 describes Noah as a “preacher of righteousness.”
 Could it be that when God spoke to Noah telling him the Flood would occur, this prompted Noah to preach to people?
 Did God’s message to Noah motivate Noah to preach righteousness to try and persuade people to repent and be saved from judgement by coming on the Ark with him?
 I used to believe this and this has been believed by many Christians.
-But after considering Genesis more carefully, I no longer believe this is possible.
-First, Genesis 6:18 is very specific about who was supposed to be on the Ark, from the time God first told Noah about the Flood.
+But after considering Genesis more carefully, I have doubts that this is possible.
+First, Genesis 6:18 is very explicit about who was supposed to be on the Ark, from the time God first told Noah about the Flood.
 Then in Genesis 7:1 God says Noah’s “whole family” were to get on the Ark.
 If Noah would have brought in someone else outside his family how would that have been permitted when God had already told him exactly who was going to be saved on it?
-While it is tempting to draw a parallel with the New Testament and say that Noah’s preaching was an attempt to persuade others to get on the Ark and be saved, this does not seem to be the picture .
-There is a common idea Christians and many creationists use saying that just as Jesus Christ is the only way to be saved today, and Jesus described himself as “the gate” (John 10:7), Noah’s Ark also had one door, thus one way to be saved.
+While it is tempting to draw a parallel with the New Testament and say that Noah’s preaching was an attempt to persuade others to get on the Ark and be saved, this does not seem to be the picture.
+There is a common idea Christians and many creationists use saying that just as Jesus Christ is the only way to be saved today, and Jesus described himself as “the gate” (John 10:7 NIV), Noah’s Ark also had one door, thus one way to be saved.
 So a parallel is made between Jesus as “the door” and the one door of the Ark.
 I do not think this analogy is valid, though it may seem reasonable.
 Of course Jesus is the one way to be saved and there was one Noah’s Ark, but the Flood account is about God’s judgement on the world.
 It is not impossible that other people may have tried to save themselves on other boats.
 But I suspect they would not have been prepared for such a powerful long event as Noah had worked hard to prepare for.
 In addition, other people did not have God’s providential protection.

 It is true that there would have been room for some people on the Ark other than Noah’s family.
 There would definitely have been some extra space on the Ark not needed by Noah’s family or the animals or for storing food.
 When God spoke to Noah telling him the Flood was coming, God had decided exactly who would be saved on the Ark.
 So, though Noah may have preached to people after learning about the Flood, I do not think he was persuading them to get on the Ark, since that would have been contrary to God’s clear directions.
 It could have been before God spoke to Noah about the Flood that Noah was preaching.
 Perhaps Noah had spoke out against sin all his life.
-Perhaps Noah told the people to ask God for forgiveness.
+Perhaps Noah told the people to repent and ask God for forgiveness.
 It is possible Noah preached to people before he knew the Flood would happen!
 If Noah did preach to people after God spoke to him, his message may have changed, in the light of the coming judgement.

 There is an interesting issue related to Noah’s three sons that may provide insights into Noah and into how the events of the Flood relate in time.
 Genesis 5:32 states in the NIV, “After Noah was 500 years old, he became the father of Shem, Ham and Japheth.”
 There is some question on which way to take this verse.
 Does this mean that by the time Noah was 500 he had borne three sons?
 Or does it mean that at age 500 he began having sons, which were eventually three.
 This line at the end of this geneological list is different from the others in the series.
 For the other fathers in the series of names some of them had other sons and daughters yet it does not list three sons together like this.
 Genesis 7:6 indicates Noah was 600 years old when the Flood began.
 Genesis 11:10 gives the clue that Shem was 100 years old two years after the Flood.
 So Shem must have been 97 or nearly so at the time the Flood began.
 Genesis 10:21 mentions Shem and Japheth but English translations vary on which son was the older.
 The Hebrew is apparently difficult to translate on which was older.